matrix-org/matrix-spec-proposals/proposals/3939-account-locking.md

 When an account is unlocked, clients and the homeserver can start interacting again as if nothing happened, similarly to when a client recovers after loss of connection.

+Using 401 return code allows the user to be aware of the fact that something wrong is happening, since the app will be logged out.
+Using `soft_logout` allows to keep everything encryption related in the client until the user logs again (after being unlocked).

 ## Alternatives